survivejs/react-book/manuscript/12_troubleshooting.md

 ...
 ```

 In human terms it means that some package, `eslint-loader` in this case, has too strict `peerDependency` requirement.
-Our project has a newer version installed already and given the required peer dependency is older than our version we get this particular error.
+Our project has a newer version installed already.
+Given the required peer dependency is older than our version we get this particular error.

 There are a couple of ways to work around this: